HermeticOrmus/ormus-meta-prompting/stream-a-theory/proofs/CATEGORICAL-LAWS-PROOFS.md

 We have provided semi-formal proofs for all five categorical laws (2 functor, 3 monad) and all three comonad laws.
 These proofs:

-1. **Are mathematically sound** under semantic equivalence
+1. **Demonstrate mathematical soundness** under semantic equivalence
-2. **Are empirically verified** via property-based testing
+2. **Can be empirically tested** via the provided property-based test suite
 3. **Acknowledge limitations** (non-determinism, partial inverses)
-4. **Provide a roadmap** for machine verification
+4. **Provide a roadmap** for future machine verification

-The categorical meta-prompting framework now has a rigorous theoretical foundation that supports its claims of "proven correctness" - with appropriate caveats about the nature of that proof.
+**Status:** These are paper proofs.
+The property-based tests in `tests/test_categorical_laws_property.py` can validate these claims empirically when executed.
+Machine-verified proofs (Coq/Agda) remain future work.

 ---